kltng/lmstudio_ocr/README.md

 # LM Studio OCR - Enhanced Batch Processing Tool

-A powerful OCR tool that processes images using LM Studio's Chandra OCR model with multiple output formats and smart progress tracking.
+A powerful OCR tool that processes images using any vision-language model available in LM Studio with multiple output formats and smart progress tracking.

 ## Features